 Mapping gestures to language notation

-Video of visual system that responds to gestures made using the instrument
+Visual system responds to gestures made using the instrument

 ITP NIME Show, Exit Art – New York, 2007